home-sweet-gnome/dash-to-panel/README.md

 ![screenshot](https://github.com/jderose9/dash-to-panel/raw/master/media/screenshot.png)

 ## An icon taskbar for the GNOME Shell
 An icon taskbar for the Gnome Shell.
-This extension moves the dash into the gnome main panel (top bar) to behave as an icon-only task manager similar to that found in KDE Plasma and Windows 7+.
+This extension moves the dash into the gnome main panel so that the application launchers and system tray are combined into a single panel, similar to that found in KDE Plasma and Windows 7+.
+A separate dock is no longer needed for easy access to running and favorited applications.

 ## Features
-- Move the Application Dash from the Overview into the top bar.
-This allows a Win7/Plasma style de-duped favorites + launcher bar without a separate application dock.
+- Move the Application Dash from the Overview into the main panel (top bar)
+- Set main panel position (top or bottom) and height
-- Running indicator includes window count and can be positioned at top or bottom of panel.
+- Running indicator includes window count and can be positioned at top or bottom of panel
-- Preview of open windows when hovering over their icons
+- Preview of open windows when hovering over icons of running applications
-- Set Panel position (top/bottom) and height
 - Configure clock location
 - Remove "Show Apps" icon from dash
 - Hide Activities button from panel
 - Isolate running apps in workspaces
+- Assign click behaviors (launch new window, cycle open windows, minimize, etc)
 - Assign font & icon sizes and margins for dash icons, status icons and panel elements

 ## Installation from source